slidevjs/slidev/docs/custom/index.md

 monacoTypesSource: local
 # explicitly specify extra local packages to import the types for
 monacoTypesAdditionalPackages: []
-# explicitly specify extra local modules as dependency of monaco runnable
+# explicitly specify extra local modules as dependencies of monaco runnable
 monacoRunAdditionalDeps: []
 # download remote assets in local using vite-plugin-remote-assets, can be boolean, 'dev' or 'build'
 remoteAssets: false